mverouden/blogdown-academic/content/post/2020-04-09-xquartz-macos/index.md

 {{% /callout %}}

 {{% callout warning %}}
-As mentioned in step 9. you have to make XQuartz your default X11 server by logging out and again logging in on your mac.
-Do this by navigating your mouse pointer to the menu bar, click on {{< icon name="apple" pack="fab" >}} and select ‘Log Out \<username\>...’.
-Here \<username\> will display the name you selected, while setting up your mac for the first time.
-Log back in and XQuartz will now be your default X11 server.
+As mentioned in step 9, you have to make XQuartz your default X11 server.

+Completely shut down your mac.
+Do this by navigating your mouse pointer to the menu bar, click on {{< icon name="apple" pack="fab" >}} and select ‘Shut Down...’.

-The best way, to make sure that XQuartz is set as your default X11 server, is to completely **Shutdown and Restart your mac**!
+After the shut down, restart your mac and XQuartz will be your default X11 server.
 {{% /callout %}}

+## Troubleshooting: XQuartz fails to start

+In macOS 14 (Sonoma) and 15 (Sequoia) it can happen that XQuartz fails to start up, due to the new security settings in these versions of macOS.

+To check if this is the case for your mac try to start XQuartz directly from the Utilities folder under Applications in Finder (Finder shortcut: &#8679;&#8984;U).
+When starting XQuartz you will see the XQuartz icon bouncing in the taskbar, but the program fails start.

+Check whether the application is allowed to run in the background.
+Go to "System Settings" on your mac, and select "General" in the left column of the window.
+In the right side of the windows navigate to "Login Items & Extensions".

+In the part named "Allow in the Background" you should see XQuartz with a slider behind it.
+Make sure that the slider is moved to the right, as shown in [Figure 11](#figure-xquartz_system_settings_allow).
+When the slider is positioned to the left, move it to the right (causing it to change color to blue).

+{{< figure src="xquartz-macos/13-xquartz-system-settings.png" caption="System Settings allow XQuartz in the background." numbered="true" id="xquartz_system_settings_allow" >}}

+Now XQuartz will start up automatically, when required and will run in the background.